Multiple Solid Bodies#

 matrix = fem.SolidBody(umat=neo_hooke, field=fields[1])

 A step is created and further added to a job.
-The global field must be passed to the x0 argument during the evaluation of the job.
-Internally, all field values are linked automatically, i.e. they share their values attribute.
+The global field must be passed as the x0 argument during the evaluation of the job.
+Internally, all field values are linked automatically, i.e. they share their values array.

 # prepare a step with substeps